gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 >**Property 6: Decomposition of the Mutual Information**
 >
-> $I(\mathsf x; \mathsf y) = \frac{1}{2} \Vert \mathrm{LLR} \Vert^2 = \frac{1}{2} \sum_i \sigma_i^2$
+> $I(\mathsf x; \mathsf y) = \frac{1}{2} \Vert \mathrm{PMI} \Vert^2 = \frac{1}{2} \sum_i \sigma_i^2$

 This is probably the cleanest way to understand the modal decomposition: it breaks the mutual information into the sum of a number of modes, as the (squared) strengths of these modes add up to the mutual information.
-As stated earlier, it is often difficult to learn or to store the LLR function in practice due to the high dimensionality of the data.
-In these cases, it is a good idea to approximate the LLR function with a truncated versition that only keeps the first $k$ strongest modes.
+As stated earlier, it is often difficult to learn or to store the PMI function in practice due to the high dimensionality of the data.
+In these cases, it is a good idea to approximate the PMI function with a truncated versition that only keeps the first $k$ strongest modes.
 This not only gives the best rank-limited approximation of the joint distribution, as stated in equation (2) in the [definition](#definition-modal-decomposition-zeta), but also captures the most significant dependence relation (the most strongly correlated feature pairs), and in that sense makes the approximation useful in inference tasks.

 ## An Example of Numerical Computation of Modal Decomposition